1997 Northern Ireland riots: Wednesday 9 July

 On 9 July, the British Government sent in 400 soldiers of the Staffordshire Regiment to reinforce the 30,000 troops and RUC members already deployed in Northern Ireland.
-A landmine was planted by the IRA near Dungannon, and a suspected bomb was found in the city's center, where several vehicles were burnt, while a rifle was recovered at Short Strand in Belfast.
+A landmine was planted by the IRA near Dungannon, and a suspected bomb was found in the city's centre, where several vehicles were burnt, while a rifle was recovered at Short Strand in Belfast.
 A number of false bomb threats threw traffic into chaos.
 In Carrickmore, County Tyrone, yet another Orange hall was set on fire.
 In Lurgan's Kilwilkie estate, RUC and Royal Irish Regiment troops tried to clear residents from their homes after claiming there was a bomb near the railway line.
 When a man was allegedly assaulted by the troops, about 150 people gathered to confront them.
 RUC officers threatened to fire plastic bullets at the gathering crowd before the bulk of the forces agreed to leave the area.
 Since Tuesday, the RUC recorded 76 people arrested, 900 plastic bullets fired and 265 attacks on the security forces.

 In West Belfast, a car bomb exploded outside shops on the Andersonstown Road.
 The car had been left by three men wearing dark glasses and carrying walkie-talkies.
 Sinn Féin members helped clear the area and claimed that the RUC took almost an hour to answer a call from a member of the public.
 Loyalists were believed to be responsible for the blast.

 The LVF vowed to shoot people in the Republic if the marches were banned.
 The later threat was taken "very seriously" by Gardaí commander Pat Byrne, who put on alert all security checkpoints along the border.